-Out of the top 40 media outlets compiled by MOM according to their audience shares, more than two thirds (9 newspapers, 7 television channels, 6 radio stations and 5 websites) are owned by business groups that also operate in sectors such as construction, energy, mining and tourism: Doğan, Doğuş, Demirören, Ciner, Albayrak, Kalyon, İhlas and companies owned by Ethem Sancak.
+Out of the top 40 media outlets compiled by MOM according to their audience shares, more than two thirds (9 newspapers, 7 television channels, 6 radio stations and 6 websites) are owned by business groups that also operate in sectors such as construction, energy, mining and tourism: Demirören, Doğuş, Ciner, Albayrak, Kalyon, İhlas and Türk Medya.

-The shareholders of Doğan, Doğuş, Albayrak, Demirören, İhlas groups are mostly family members.
+The shareholders of Demirören, Doğuş, Albayrak, İhlas groups are mostly family members.

-Meltem Oktay, the daughter of Erdoğan Demirören, is one of the shareholders of Demirören Holding, which holds the majority shares of the companies that publish Milliyet and Vatan newspapers.
+Meltem Oktay, the daughter of Erdoğan Demirören, is one of the shareholders of Demirören Holding and vice chair of the board of directors.
 She sits on the Board of Directors in many of the firms owned by the group, including Total Oil.